Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 This command will run various network tests to ensure that pods can communicate with each other and with external services as expected.

-Congratulations!
-You've successfully deployed a Kubernetes cluster with Cilium, providing a robust and secure foundation for your applications. 🎉
+🎉 Congratulations!
+You've successfully deployed a Kubernetes cluster with Cilium, providing a robust and secure foundation for your applications .

 ## Sources